Professor Catherine Dolan

 My previous research examined the role of business as an agent of development, focusing on how global corporations and social enterprises repurposed informal economies as new sites of ethical capitalism and market expansion.
 Through ethnographic studies of base-of-the-pyramid (BoP), Fairtrade, inclusive markets, and CSR initiatives, this research explored how the introduction of management theory and market practices:

-- constituted the ‘bottom billion’ as an object of development;
+- constituted the ‘bottom billion’ as an object of development

-- cultivated new aspirations, desires, and consumption habits among the poor, recoding everyday consumer markets as ‘ethical’.
+- cultivated new aspirations, desires, and consumption habits among the poor, recoding everyday consumer markets as ‘ethical’

 In addition to the above, I remain involved in collaborative work on the politics of food, including digital food activism, alternative food networks and agricultural labour in global supply chains.
+I am a co-founder of the Oxford Food Governance Group at the James Martin Institute, University of Oxford, an interdisciplinary group of researchers from the Unit for Biocultural Variation and Obesity (Oxford University), University of St. Gallen, and SOAS, who are interested in the politics of food distribution, sustainability, and governance of the food supply, among other topics.

 I have published widely in anthropology and critical development studies (see publications).
-I am co-editor of the book series, ‘Business, Finance & International Development at Bristol University Press, as well as of the following books: The Anthropology of Corporate Social Responsibility; Digital Food Activism, and Ethical Sourcing in the Global Food System.
+I am co-editor of the book series, ‘Business, Finance & International Development’ at Bristol University Press, as well as of the following books: The Anthropology of Corporate Social Responsibility; Digital Food Activism, and Ethical Sourcing in the Global Food System.